nathancarter/weblurch/doc/plan.md

 ### Events

- * Make each call to `nodeEditHappened` (as well as each call to undo or redo in a `DOMEditTracker`) fire events about which address(es) in the DOM (below the tracker's main HTML element) changed.
-These events can be listened to by later bubbling and validation features.
  * Have the test app update the HTML source view when it hears one of those events, even if no code was just run from the test app code input.